ben174/bugben/README.md

 ----------

 Each directory in here is a single position I've held.
 The date the directory was created is the start date of the position.
-A single file titled DEPARTURE is committed on my end date at that company.
-It can optionally contain some text with details on the DEPARTURE. e.g.: Fired for stealing stationary.
+A single file titled `DEPARTURE` is committed on my end date at that company.
+It can optionally contain some text with details on the departure, e.g.: `Fired for stealing stationary`.

 Projects